chetan51/ni/README.md

 You can access your stuff with:

-* Ni.controllers.calculator
+* `Ni.controllers.calculator`
-* Ni.views.calculator
+* `Ni.views.calculator`
-* Ni.models.calculator
+* `Ni.models.calculator`

-A really well-commented example is in the source code in the /example folder, check it out!
+A really well-commented example is in the source code in the `/example` folder, check it out!

 How would my controllers, models, libraries, helpers look?
 -------------------------------------------------------

 Each of those is just a Node module.
-For example, the calculator controller mentioned above (in the /examples folder) looks like this:
+For example, the calculator controller mentioned above (in the `/example` folder) looks like this:

 	var CalculatorController = function() {